write your own story.

 korean adoptee storyteller

 Stephanie KyeongSeon Drenka is a Korean adoptee writer and co-founder of the Dallas Asian American Historical Society.
-She is also the founding editor of VISIBLE Magazine and a facilitator/coach with The OpEd Project.
+She works for the Texas Civil Rights Project and is also the founding editor of VISIBLE Magazine and a facilitator with The OpEd Project.
 Stephanie previously served as Communications Director for Dallas Truth, Racial Healing & Transformation.

 “Life shrinks or expands in proportion to one’s courage.”